-This report describes the sources and derivation for onroad vehicle population and activity information and associated adjustments as stored in the MOVES3 default database.
-These data have been updated from previous versions of MOVES.
+This report describes the sources and derivation for onroad vehicle population and activity information and associated adjustments as stored in the MOVES default database.
 In particular, this report describes the data used to fill the default database tables listed below in Table 1-1.
 Note that technical details on the default database values for emission rates, correction factors and other inputs, including information on nonroad equipment, are described in other MOVES technical reports.1